-Hiking the Kaʻena Point Trail & Pillbox on Oʻahu’s North Shore
+Hiking the Kaʻena Point Trail & Pillbox on the North Shore of Oʻahu, Hawaiʻi

 Distance to Predator-Proof Fence: 2.4 miles / 3.9 km

-All said, the distance above is only the distance to the start of the predator-proof fence and does not include any exploring around Kaʻena Point or the additional 0.6 miles (1.0 km), should you choose to hike up to the Kaʻena Point Pillbox.
+Note that the distance above is only the distance to the start of the predator-proof fence and does not include any exploring around Kaʻena Point or the additional 0.4-mile (0.6 km) hike up to the Kaʻena Point Pillbox.

 Kaʻena Point Trail - North Shore vs. West Side